 As Volcanoes National Park is ninety miles from Kailua-Kona and thirty miles from Hilo, you will save a lot of time by staying in the small town of Volcano, which is a five-minute drive from the park entrance.
 You can even stay at the Volcano House right inside the park if money is not an issue.
 It even has rooms with views over the Halema’uma’u crater!

-We chose to stay in a cute little cottage in Volcano that we found on Airbnb.
-It was set within a rainforest and was really cosy; we loved it.
 There are many different types of accommodation in and around Volcano that cater for all price ranges.

 Even with the weather being against us, we had an unforgettable time at the Hawaii Volcanoes National Park.
 There is so much more to do in the park that you could easily spend a week there.
 Hope this article gave you itchy feet?
 Now it’s up to you to go and check out what might be one of the most incredible experiences of your life!

 To get some more information on the Hawaii Volcanoes National Park, visit the park’s official website.